hatemadi15/Unleash_Hackathon_Lebanon/README.md

 All endpoints accept/return JSON and honor the business rules described in the spec:

 - `POST /auth/register`, `POST /auth/login`, `GET /auth/me`
-- `GET /user/profile`, `GET /user/transactions`
+- `GET /user/profile`, `PUT /user/profile`, `GET /user/transactions`
 - `GET /cafes`, `GET /cafes/:id/inventory`
 - `GET /cups/:cup_id`, `POST /cups/:cup_id/borrow`, `/return`, `/purchase`, `/mark-damaged`
 - Admin endpoints for config, cafés, cups, and overdue processing.

 Authentication uses simple JWTs signed via Node's `crypto` module.
 Passwords are hashed with PBKDF2.
 The QR content is treated as raw text; if it contains a URL, the backend/front-end extract the final path segment as the `cup_id`.
+Customer profiles now include an optional `profile_image` (stored as a base64 data URL, capped at 500 KB) that can be updated through `PUT /user/profile`.

 The `/admin/process-overdue-borrows` endpoint implements the “mark lost” flow: overdue cups become `LOST`, the borrower’s active count is decremented, and the deposit stays locked (simulating the replacement fee).